 The final battle was on Badon Hill, in which 960 men fell in one day from a single charge of Arthur’s, and no one laid them low save he alone; and he was victorious in all his campaigns

 Nennius used as source-material earlier (now lost) Welsh sources.
 Many modern historians dismiss his twelve battles as either from later ages grafted onto the Arthur legend; or simply spun out of whole (and wholly fictitious) cloth.
-But upon examination, Nennius’ battles do tell a story that is both compelling and possible; of a successful war-leader who, at the head of a band of well mounted, well armored cavalry (of the type the late Roman’s would have categorized as “cataphract”) rode the length and breadth of Roman Britain; galvanizing and spearheading the Romano-Celtic resistance to the invaders.
-When viewed through the prism of military analysis by one well read in military history and trained in the military sciences, a discernible strategic narrative unfolds that is wholly plausible; taking into account the available data and known outcomes.
+But upon examination, Nennius’ battles, for the most part, tell a story that is both compelling and plausible; of a successful war-leader who, at the head of a band of well mounted, well armored cavalry (perhaps of the type the late Roman’s would have categorized as “Sarmatian“, or even “cataphract”) rode the length and breadth of Roman Britain; galvanizing and spearheading the Romano-Celtic resistance to the invaders.
+When viewed through the prism of military analysis by one well read in military history and trained in the military sciences, a discernible strategic narrative unfolds that is wholly tenable; taking into account the available data and known outcomes.

 SUMMARY OF ARTHUR’S RISE TO POWER 507-511 AD

-To recap, Arthur emerges initially as the right-hand of Ambrosius Aurelianus; who is the Riothamus (“Supreme King”) of Britain.
-(Celtic Britain in the wake of the Roman withdrawal is a patchwork of greater and lesser “kingdoms”.
+Our explorations into what can be called “the Age of Arthur” have taken us to 511 A.D.
+To recap, Arthur emerges initially as the right-hand of Ambrosius Aurelianus (who I have suggested is synonymous with the historical character, Riothamus), “Supreme King”of Britain.
+Celtic Britain in the wake of the Roman withdrawal is a patchwork of greater and lesser “kingdoms”.
 Most are tribal in nature, though others are based upon former Roman commands.
-The “High King” or “Supreme King” is a title indicating the “first-among-equals” of these petty monarchs.)
-Arthur is perhaps Ambrosius’ nephew (as later tradition indicates), and acts as his cavalry commander in Riothamus’ later years.
+The “High King” or “Supreme King” is a title indicating the “first-among-equals” of these petty monarchs.
+Arthur is perhaps Ambrosius’ nephew (as later tradition claims), and acts as his cavalry commander in Ambrosius’ later years.

-In 507, while Ambrosius (who dies about this time) is conducting his last campaign against Cerdic and the West Saxons in the south; Arthur begins the campaigns that encompass the twelve battles noted by Nennius.
+In 507, while Ambrosius (who, according to some scholars, dies about this time) is conducting his last campaign against Cerdic and the West Saxons in the south; Arthur begins the campaigns that encompass the twelve battles noted by Nennius.

-First he rides to Lindum (Lincoln), where the Angle leader, Colgren is laying siege to the town.
+First he rides to Lindum (Lincoln), where the Angle leader, who Geoffrey of Monmouth called Colgren is laying siege to the town.
 In route, he intercepts and smashes a new landing at the River Glein (Nennius’ first battle); near the estuary of the Wash.
 Moving north, he takes Colgren’s forces by surprise at Lindum, breaking the siege (Nennius’ second battle).
 He drives the Angles eastward, over the River Dubglas (the “Black Water”); identified herein as the river Witham, which runs through Lincolnshire.

 Arthur pursues, and battles Colgren’s retreating forces at a ford of this river.
 In this, the third of Nennius’ battles, the Angles repel the British; and Arthur withdraws back to British territory for the winter.